Public-Health-Scotland/PHI-useR-group/Meetings/2020-02-25/meeting-notes.md

 ### Meeting Notes

 1. Alice Byers presented on her use of flexdashboard to produce quarterly management reports.
-Slides can be viewed on [RPubs](https://rpubs.com/alicebyers5/flexdashboard-slides).
+Her slides can be viewed on [RPubs](https://rpubs.com/alicebyers5/flexdashboard-slides).

 2. Jack Hannah presented the recently released [phsmethods](https://github.com/Health-SocialCare-Scotland/phsmethods) package.
-Slides can be viewed on [RPubs](https://rpubs.com/jackhannah95/phsmethods-useR).
+His slides can be viewed on [RPubs](https://rpubs.com/jackhannah95/phsmethods-useR).

 3. Jon Minton presented on how he has used the [openxlsx](https://ycphs.github.io/openxlsx/) package to format excel workbooks in R. The materials for Jon's presentation can be found in the [openxlsx_presentation](https://github.com/Health-SocialCare-Scotland/PHI-useR-group/tree/master/Meetings/2020-02-25/openxlsx_presentation) folder.
 His slides can be viewed by opening the [`openxlsx_presentation.Rpres`](https://github.com/Health-SocialCare-Scotland/PHI-useR-group/blob/master/Meetings/2020-02-25/openxlsx_presentation/openxlsx_presentation.Rpres) file within RStudio and clicking 'Preview'.